-I suppose there are thousands of such landmarks up and down the country.
+There are thousands of landmarks up and down the country.
 Easy for locals to recognise as a point of reference when speaking to a neighbour but totally unintelligible to a stranger.

 The footpath crossed the brook, a tributary of Painswick stream and a wooden plank was placed over it, but invariably fell into the water and floated away.
 It left a three foot stream to cross and rather than take a long detour Gladys would leap across with her mailbag, never once getting her feet wet.

-She was also commemorated in the title of an album by: Gladys Leap from Amazon music.
+She was also commemorated in the title of an album by Fairport Convention: Gladys Leap.